top of page

 1. Let the audience get a good sense of who you are as a company and your values.
 Make sure your comments are focused on what your audience cares about.
 Focus on how the company you are representing can help them or serve their needs.

 2. Speak in headlines, not in fine print.
 It's easier for your audience to connect with your ideas when they're crystal clear.
-Too much detail can overwhelm the big picture.
+Too much detail can overwhelm the big picture and take their attention way from the main topic.

 4. Trust is built over time and depends on truth, facts, and transparency.
 An important part of the interview process is extensive preparation that includes your big ideas as well as facts as supporting points to back up your statements.
 Once that's prepared, practicing delivery is crucial to strong interview performance.
 Remember, practice leads to confidence and confidence leads to consumer trust.